 The PTO works closely with the school staff in order to build community within the school.
 The PTO assists with many events and activities throughout the school year including Staff Appreciation Meals, Field Trip Support, School Pride/Spirit Wear, Family Restaurant Nights, and a variety of fundraising activities.
 By getting involved with your child's school, you can help make it an even better place for him/her to learn and grow, and find yourself having a whole lot of fun in the process.

-For those who would like to get involved, please contact Kari Rettig at kari.rettig@newdiscoveries.org or 320.583.2761 (texting - ok).
+For those who would like to get involved, please contact Kirsten Kinzler at kirsten.kinzler@newdiscoveries.org or 320.583.1877 (texting - ok).